Former Sundowns and Orlando Pirates coach Gordon Igesund keen on making PSL return | Goal.com

 “I am even considering getting status in the ABC Motsepe League of in the National First Division," he revealed.

-“I will see, we have good youngsters and the age is still on their side because most of them are between the age of 18 and 20,” concluded the coach.
+“I will see, we have good youngsters and the age is still on their side because most of them are between the age of 18 and 20."

-Igesund is one of the PSL's most decorated coaches together with Bidvest Wits coach Gavin Hunt, Mamelodi Sundowns coach Pitso Mosimane and the late Ted Dumitru.
+Igesund is one of the PSL's most decorated coaches along with Bidvest Wits coach Gavin Hunt, Mamelodi Sundowns coach Pitso Mosimane and the late Ted Dumitru.

 The quartet have all lifted the PSL title on four occasions, and Igesund has achieved this remarkable feat with Manning Rangers, Sundowns, Santos and Orlando Pirates.